syncfusion-content/xamarin-docs/Xamarin/SfLinearGauge/Getting-Started.md

 ## Add SfLinearGauge

-The SfLinearGauge control configured entirely in C# code or by using XAML markup.The following steps explain on how to create an SfLinearGauge and configure its elements.
+The SfLinearGauge control configured entirely in C# code or by using XAML markup.The following steps explains how to create an SfLinearGauge and configure its elements.

 * Adding namespace for the added assemblies.